xiangjunn/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-A new model history will be initialised.
+A new model history will be initialized.
 The first version of addressbook and its display setting will also create the first history instance in the history.
 Both current and maximum size of history will increment by one.

 ![UndoRedoState0](images/UndoRedoState0.png)